Best Budget Backpacking Quilts for Thru-Hiking

 There are many other questions that are asked about quilts that new purchasers will want the answers to before making a purchase.

-Choosing the correct quilt that matches your backpacking style is important, but equally important is how to choose the correct size of top quilts for thru-hiking.
+Choosing the correct quilt that matches your backpacking style is necessary, but equally important is how to choose the correct size of top quilts for thru-hiking.

 What is a Top Quilt for Backpacking?